 - remain solvent while they wind up

-And if you have wound up your registered charity, it will remain on the ACNC Register but will be marked as being no longer registered with the ACNC.
+If you have wound up your registered charity, it will remain on the ACNC Charity Register with an alert saying the charity's registration has been voluntarily revoked.

 Charities also have a duty to notify the ACNC if their details have changed.
 Small charities need to notify us within 60 days of becoming aware of the change.

 You need to notify the ACNC of changes to your charity’s: